How to block (defederate) a server on Mastodon

 ↩ Back to the front page

-Using relays and scripts to quickly expand a server’s view of the Fediverse
+Using relays, groups, directories and scripts to quickly expand a server’s view of the Fediverse

 By default, brand new Mastodon and Fediverse servers will be totally blank, with no users or posts visible at all.
 Searches will produce no results.

-As people start signing up and posting and following accounts from other servers, the timelines and search results will start to fill up as the server starts noticing more of the Fediverse.
-However, this discovery process can be very slow to begin with, and those on new servers may sometimes be frustrated by the slowness.
+As people on the server start signing up and posting and following accounts from other servers, the timelines and search results will start to fill up as the server starts noticing more of the Fediverse.
+This discovery process on its own can be very slow to begin with, and those on new servers may sometimes be frustrated by the slowness.

 1. Log into your server’s website using your server’s admin account